kaiyuanliu95/CodeCareerConnect/README.md

 # Group Members

-# Project CCC
+Hongyue Cui 23765273
+Kaiyuan Liu 24135818
+Ziqing Ouyang 23946829
+Di Zhang      23897171

+# Code Career Connect (Triple C)
+## Introduction
+Welcome to Code Career Connect (Triple C), a specialised Q&A forum for IT job seekers.
+Our platform aims to provide valuable consultation and resources for individuals pursuing a career in the IT industry.
+Here, you can access expert advice on career development, gain insights into various job experiences, learn effective job search techniques, and stay updated with the latest job opportunities.
+Whether a fresh graduate or an experienced professional looking to make a career change, Triple C supports your journey towards a successful IT career.

-This README outlines the steps to set up and run the Flask web application for Project CCC.
+The following outlines the steps to set up and run the Flask web application for Project CCC.

 ## Prerequisites